tlklein/oracle-sql-db-project/README.md

 The content and exercises in this repository are based by the following resources:

 - **Murach's Oracle SQL and PL/SQL for Developers (2nd Edition)** by Joel Murach.

-## About the Author

-This activity was completed as part of the **CIS 4338 Database Administration & Implementation** at the University of Houston under the guidance of Professor Susan Miertschin.

----

-Feel free to contribute, provide feedback, or discuss improvements!